The hard-edge tacnode process for Brownian motion: Introduction

 The derivation of our result does not use the standard determinantal point process approach~\cite{Jo05}, rather we start with a Fredholm determinant expression with path integral kernel obtained in~\cite{NR15,BCR13} which gives the probability that the top path of $N$ Brownian bridges stays below a given function over an open time subinterval of $[0,1]$, see Proposition~\ref{prop:NguyenRemenik}.
 First we extend the conditioning to the full time interval (see Theorem~\ref{thm:NBBbelowh}).
 The finite dimensional distributions are then written as ratios of probabilities for two threshold functions leading to Theorem~\ref{thm:DistrH}.
 Using~\cite{BCR13}, we can rewrite the Fredholm determinant of a path integral kernel to a Fredholm determinant of an extended kernel which is indeed the correlation kernel as shown in Theorem~\ref{thm:corrkernel}. ( \cite{BCR13} is a generalization of what was present in~\cite{PS02}.
 The importance of~\cite{PS02} was rediscovered and extended in~\cite{CQR11} in the setting of the Airy processes.)
 Notice that with the present method, we directly get formulas for quantities such as distribution of the maximum of $B_N$ (conditioned to stay below the threshold).
 This quantity is not directly accessible by the standard method leading to the finite dimensional distributions.
-Finally we perform the asymptotic analysis both for the correlation kernel (see Theorem~\ref{thm:asymptotics}) and for the probability that the hard-edge tacnode process stays below a given function (see Theorem~\ref{thm:asymptoticsB}).
+Finally we perform the asymptotic analysis for the correlation kernel (see Theorem~\ref{thm:asymptotics}) and we give the limit of the probability that the top path of the non-intersecting Brownian bridges stays below a rescaled function (see Theorem~\ref{thm:asymptoticsB}).

+After the appearance of the first version of this paper, non-intersecting Brownian bridges with reflecting and absorbing walls were studied in~\cite{LW17} by the method of orthogonal polynomials.
+Their correlation kernel of the hard-edge tacnode process by the solution of a $2\times2$ Riemann--Hilbert problem both for reflecting and absorbing walls is less explicit than our formulation.
+In a second step they show that the kernel $\wh K^{\ext}(T_1,U_1;T_2,U_2)$ in Theorem~\ref{thm:asymptotics} below is the odd part of the soft-edge tacnode process of~\cite{FV11} thus proving the equivalence of the kernel $\wh K^{\ext}(T_1,U_1;T_2,U_2)$ and their formula for the hard-edge tacnode process in the case of absorbing walls.

 \paragraph{Outline:} In Section~\ref{s:results}, we define the model and present the results of this paper.
 Section~\ref{s:6vertex} contains a short discussion on the relation with the six-vertex model.
 In Section~\ref{s:mp}, we determine the multipoint distribution of $B_N$ conditioned to stay below a constant threshold.
 Section~\ref{s:extension} contains the extension of the formula of~\cite{NR15} to the full time interval.
 In Section~\ref{s:directcorr}, we prove the formula for the correlation kernel.
 The large $N$ asymptotic analysis is performed in Section~\ref{s:asymptotics}.
 Finally, Section~\ref{s:lemmas} contains the proof of several technical lemmas.